aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-loading/get-file-format-info/_index.md

 import com.aspose.note.FileFormat;
 ```

-Now, let's proceed with retrieving file format information from a OneNote file.
+Now, let's proceed with retrieving **aspose note file format** information from a OneNote file.

+## Retrieve Aspose Note File Format

-## Step 1: Initialize Document Object
+### Step 2: Initialize Document Object

 ```java
 String dataDir = "Your Document Directory";
 Document document = new Document(dataDir + "Aspose.one");
 ```

-## Step 2: Switch Statement for File Format
+### Step 3: Switch Statement for File Format

-Use a switch statement to determine the file format of the OneNote document.
+Use a `switch` statement to determine the file format of the OneNote document.
+This lets you branch logic based on whether the file is a OneNote 2010 notebook or a OneNote Online notebook.

 ```java
 switch (document.getFileFormat()) {